 First Floor: Bedroom 1 with 4'6” bed, Bedroom 2 with 4'6” bed (restricted access from one side), and Bedroom 3 with 2'6” twin beds.
 Stylish shower-room with WC & shower.

 Exterior: Small patio at rear with table and seating for four.
 Steps at the rear lead up to a patio & grassy banks adjacent to the coastal path, with a further terrace area with seating.
 There is garden furniture with seating for six and a BBQ.

 Facilities & Services

 Heating is via oil fired central heating and the wood burning stove.
 The kitchen has an electric oven and gas hob, a microwave, fridge, freezer, dishwasher & washing machine.
 The sitting room area has a TV / DVD player, CD & radio.

-Electricity, heating, bed linen are all included, but you will need to provide your own towels.
+Electricity, heating, bed linen and towels are all included, but you will need to provide your own beach towels.
 There are parking spaces in front of the cottage (not for exclusive use of the cottages) so at times it may be necessary to park in the village car park a 5 minute walk away.
 There is WiFi available at the property.
 Up to 2 well behaved dogs are welcome at a small additional cost of £25 per dog / per week.
 We regret no smoking is permitted.
 There is an iron and ironing board.
 There is a cot & two high chairs available on request.

 General Booking Information